 Overdraft fees are charged per transaction, which means your bank could hit you with multiple fees on the same day if you have several transactions posted to your account after you’re overdrawn.
-Depending on the bank, you could end up with more than $200 in overdraft fees in a single day.
+Depending on the bank, you could end up with nearly $200 in overdraft fees in a single day.

 Your bank may limit the number of overdraft fees you're charged in a single day, which keeps you from being charged an excessive amount of overdraft fees.

 The majority of banks big and small charge overdraft fees, though the amount and maximum number of fees they charge per day varies.